top of page

 Bagnell received its name from William Bagnell, an executive of the old St. Louis, Lebanon, and Southwestern Railroad (later called the Rock Island Line).
 The town sprang up around the tracks of the railroad which was built as a spur to the line that ran through Eldon.

-At the turn of the century, Bagnell contained two general stores, two hotels, a bank, lumberyard, the well-known Bagnell Ferry, and a doctor's office.
+At the turn of the 20th century, Bagnell contained two general stores, two hotels, a bank, lumberyard, the well-known Bagnell Ferry, and a doctor's office.
 The town probably had a blacksmith shop and perhaps mill somewhere in the area.
 Dr. Brockman set up his medical practice in the early years of the town's existence.
-Brockman, the epitome of a country doctor, was a well known physician throughout Miller County.
+Brockman, the epitome of a country doctor, was a well-known physician throughout Miller County.

 The railroad tie industry gave Old Bagnell its growth over 100 years ago and was widely publicized as "The Tie Capitol of the World".
 Bagnell became a huge producer of railroad ties and over the years, millions of logs were rafted past the town.
 After the tie-hacker (tie-rafter) shaped the felled trees, with delicate skill, into 8-foot ties, they would float the ties downriver by two-men rafts that measured 200 feet in length and four ties wide.
 Some of those rafts came from Warsaw, upriver a few miles in Benton County.
-Other ties were brought in by wagons from surrounding settlements around the county and even from neigboring county communitiies.
-The railroad tie industry, at one time, was a very booming business that gave many of our ancestors employment.
+Other ties were brought in by wagons from surrounding settlements around the county and even from neighboring county communities.
+The railroad tie industry, at one time, was a very booming business that gave many of our ancestors' employment.
 It was sometimes considered a dangerous profession but very important to the completion of the railroads built across the country.

 The Great Depression of the 1930s, some devastating fires, and the re-routing of Highway 54 caused the death of Old Bagnell.
 The post office was discontinued in 1942.
-Jst a few homes on the west side of the Osage River is all that remains of the once-busy "Tie Capitol of the World".
+Just a few homes, a campsite and an old defunct store is all that remains of the once-busy "Tie Capitol of the World".

 Ancestral Names of the Region: Blankenship, Bowlin, Brockman, Caldwell, Carroll, Connor, Cotten, Gier, Gorman, Helton, Hickman, Hicks, Houston, Howser, Hunter, Jones, Jordan, McComb, Moseley, Osborn, Sanders, Strange, Thompson, Vaughan, Wilcox, Wooley